summer-ospp/help-en/docs/student.md

 ## How can the students communicate with community mentors

-Students can enter into the project list of each community through the official website page of the activity.
+Students can enter into the project list of each community through the official website page of the program.
 There will be a designated mentor name and e-mail in each project description.
 It is suggested that students communicate with tutors through e-mail.
 E-mail is also the basic way to participate in the community.

 Please pay attention to the basic etiquette of communication with the tutor.
 The mentor only provides guidance and suggestions withintheir  capability.
 The application, design and development of the project are completed by the students themselves.